What shall I make for my next creative project? It is easy to get stuck at “What the heck should I make next”?

 Where have you gotten your ideas in the past?
 Take the time to reflect upon this, then write your answers down.
 Next, what are you waiting for… go do that research.
 If it is being in nature and for example, examining something much more intensely than others do, then go do it!

 How do I know if what I make will be the right thing?
 Because even if we’ve done the research, we still don’t know if we’re actually making something that works for others.
-This only matters if we aspire to commercial success.
+Keep in mind this only matters if we aspire to have commercial success, many creative people don’t.
+But if you do then ask yourself: